- Fee assured

 - Awaiting verification

 Professor Middleton trained at the Universities of Cambridge and Oxford, qualifying in 1991.
-He undertook oncology training at the Christie Hospital and Paterson Institute in Manchester.
-He has an international reputation for the care of patients with melanoma, participating in numerous clinical trials and contributing to the development of new medicines such as vemurafenib and ipilimumab.
-Prof Middleton is based at Oxford University Hospitals NHS Trust where he is also responsible for the Early Phase Cancer Trials Unit.
+He trained in Medical Oncology at the Christie Hospital and Paterson Institute in Manchester.
+He has an international reputation for the care of patients with melanoma, contributing to numerous clinical trials and contributing to the development of new medicines such as vemurafenib, ipilimumab and nivolumab.
+Prof Middleton is based at Oxford University Hospitals NHS Trust where he also works on the Early Phase Clinical Trials Unit

 Areas of interest

-Treatment of melanoma, including with targeted agents, chemotherapy and immunotherapy.
+Treatment of melanoma and upper GI cancer, including with targeted agents, chemotherapy and immunotherapy.
 Cancer drug development and experimental therapeutics.

 Current NHS consultant posts held